 the Vim cleaner corroded or "etched" your marble destroying the surface layer creating a dull spot that looks chalky or lighter in color.

-Technically, this type of spot is not considered "stain" per se.
+Technically, this type of spot is not considered a "stain" per se.
 Yes, it's a spot on your countertop, so what's the difference?